nudicoinchain/nudicoin/README.md

-Fsociety Core Latest v0.0.1.02
+Nudi Core Latest v0.0.1.02
 ===========================

 |CI|master|develop|
 |-|-|-|

 Introduction
-In a rapidly evolving digital landscape, Fsociety (FSC) aims to revolutionize the world of open digital money.
-This whitepaper introduces Fsociety, a cryptocurrency designed to empower individuals, promote decentralized systems, and foster financial inclusivity.
-By combining smartnodes, passive earnings, and mineable capabilities through the innovative ghostrider algorithm, Fsociety seeks to create a more hopeful and prosperous future for all.
+In a rapidly evolving digital landscape, Nudi (FSC) aims to revolutionize the world of open digital money.
+This whitepaper introduces Nudi, a cryptocurrency designed to empower individuals, promote decentralized systems, and foster financial inclusivity.
+By combining smartnodes, passive earnings, and mineable capabilities through the innovative ghostrider algorithm, Nudi seeks to create a more hopeful and prosperous future for all.
 Link: https://fsocietychain.com/assets/whitepaper.pdf

 License
 -------

-Fsociety Core is released under the terms of the MIT license.
+Nudi Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process